 The Dean shall submit to the Chancellor a list of all approved appointment, promotion and tenure recommendations, along with the results of the votes of the Departmental Evaluation Committee, the FPC and the Executive Committee, and a summary of the qualifications and accomplishments of the candidate, and letters of reference on behalf of, the candidates.

 A candidate shall be informed of the entire set of recommendations as expeditiously as possible by the departmental chairperson following receipt of the information from the Dean.
-If there are any differences of opinion among the department, the FPC, the Executive Committee or the Dean that have not been resolved, each party in the disagreement shall submit to the Chancellor a statement outlining the areas of disagreement and the reasons for its recommendations.
+If there are any differences of opinion among the department, the FPC, the Executive Committee or the Dean that have not been resolved, each party in the disagreement shall submit to the Chancellor or their designee a statement outlining the areas of disagreement and the reasons for its recommendations.

-Completion of the Second level of Review by the Chancellor of the University of Colorado Anschutz Medical Campus and completion of Third Level Review by the President of the University shall occur as outlined in Article X of the Laws of the Regents and Administrative Policy Statement No. 1022 (Standards, Processes and Procedures for Comprehensive Review, Tenure, Post-Tenure Review and Promotion).
+Completion of review by the Chancellor of the University of Colorado Anschutz Medical Campus and completion of review by the President of the University shall occur as outlined in Regent Policy 5D, Administrative Policy Statement 1022 (Standards, Processes and Procedures for Reappointment, Tenure, Promotion, and Post-Tenure Review) and Campus Administrative Policy 1049 (Reappointment, Tenure and Promotion Review).

 Rights and Responsibilities in Faculty Appointments, Promotion and Career Development